IDMNYU/CreativeCoding_FA23_SectionA_LadyK/Sketch_1.md

 * [Useful resources for curves (switch tab to playground)](http://yining1023.github.io/p5PlayGround/)
 * [Tutorial on Curves](https://processing.org/tutorials/curves/)
 * Drawing out your composition on graph paper first, will help you understand coordinates.
 Make the top left corner (0, 0)
-* Creating an interactive cross-hairs (see example sketches given in class)
+* Creating an interactive cross-hairs (see example sketches given in class and the Slack channel Code From Class)